rfribeiro/mask-detector/README.md

 - Include no face images class to train when the detect faces send bad images
 - Improve accuracy performance
 - Use a better or train a new face detector (because of mask the performance is not so good)
-- Create a Android application
+- Create an Android application
 - Create a Web application

 ## References
-- Images from Internet
+- Images from the Internet

 - [Fine-tuning with Keras and Deep Learning by Adrian from PyImageSearch](https://www.pyimagesearch.com/2019/06/03/fine-tuning-with-keras-and-deep-learning/)